 What is a hotel revenue management system?

-A hotel revenue management system (RMS) is a technology platform that helps hotels make smarter pricing and inventory decisions.
+A hotel revenue management system (RMS), also called a revenue management platform, is a technology platform that helps hotels make smarter pricing and inventory decisions.
 It collects and analyses data, like occupancy rates, booking patterns, local demand, and competitor pricing, to automatically adjust room rates in real time.

 Think of it as a behind-the-scenes strategist.
 While you focus on running your property, the RMS is working in the background to make sure you’re charging the right rate, to the right guest, at the right time.